Simin Saberi: Biography

-Saberi was born on March 2, 1959, to a Baháʼí Faith family in Deh Bid Village in the city of Deh Bid, Arsanjan of Fars Province.
+Saberi was born on March 2, 1959, to a Baháʼí Faith family in Deh Bid Village in the city of Deh Bid, Arsanjan of Fars province.
 Their house was located 2 kilometers from Marvdasht.
 Her father, Hossein, was from a Muslim background but had adopted the Baha'i faith.
 Her mother, Tavoos Pompusian, Hossein's second wife, was from a Jewish background but her parents had become Baha'is.
 As well as two half-brothers and four half-sisters by Hossein's first marriage, Saberi was the youngest of Hossein's five children by Tavoos.
 Like her parents, she believed in the Baháʼí Faith.
 After finishing high school and receiving her diploma, she was employed by Marvdasht Agricultural Company due to her skills.

 Saberi helped her mother and did tailoring.
 She often went to the psychiatric hospital along with her friends and helped the young girls there in their works.
 She spent time on the Bahaʼi Education Committee in Shiraz, and became the youngest assistant to a member of the Auxiliary Board.

 During the time of the Iranian Revolution

 In the midst of the 1979 Revolution, some fanatics attacked and raided many of the Baháʼí homes in Marvdasht.
-They threaten, intimidated them, and threw stones at their houses.
+They threatened and intimidated them and threw stones at their houses.

 Therefore, Saberi's family left their house and went to Tehran to live with their relatives, and some, including one of Saberi's nieces, fled the country.
 But, after a month when they returned to Shiraz, their house was seized by the government.